madooei/simple-logger/packages/simple-logger/README.md

 ## Package Name and Scope

-This package uses the npm scope `@madooei`.
+This package uses the npm scope `@coursebook`.
 When using this template for your own package:

 1. Change the package name in `package.json`:
    ```json